johncrimmins/comm/memory-bank/activeContext.md

 - Add Platform-specific KeyboardAvoidingView handling to more components if needed
 - Robust error handling and retry logic
 - Improved offline support beyond Firestore cache
+- Add OpenAI API key to environment variables for concise feature

 ## Active Decisions
 - Firestore is single source of truth with native offline persistence